 Collectively, the CCS faculty can boast of 7 NSF CAREER awards, 3 Jacobs Excellence in Education awards (NYU Tandon faculty honor), 2 “Brilliant 10 under 30” awardees from Popular Science magazine, and 2 IEEE fellows.
 In collaboration with a cadre of gifted graduate students, the faculty routinely present at top-level conferences on topics ranging from privacy protection to securing hardware elements and software supply chains.
 CCS faculty lead a number of research labs, including the Secure Systems Laboratory, Laboratory for Agile and Resilient Complex Systems (LARX),the Energy-Aware, Secure, and Reliable Computing Research Group (EnSuRe), and the newest team the Machine Learning, Embedded Systems, and Software/Systems Security (MESS).
 These labs allow students to learn by doing, to work alongside distinguished faculty and professionals, and to contribute directly to the growth of the field.
 Read more here.

 As part of its mission, the Center for Cybersecurity, a collaboration between the Law School and NYU Tandon School of Engineering, addresses questions at the meeting point of security and technology: How should the government and private parties interact when it comes to cybersecurity?
 What kind of legal and technical framework will enable companies to shore up their digital defenses?
 And what is the appropriate level of risk management for private companies?
 The two schools have achieved national leadership in the development of interdisciplinary research, teaching, and public outreach to address these vexing questions.
 They have established a pioneering Master of Science in Cybersecurity Risk and Strategy Program.
 This one-year program is for experienced professionals from a range of backgrounds who seek to deepen their understanding of cybersecurity risk and strategy.
-Three scholarships are also available to JD students interested in this area: the NYU Cyber Scholars Program, the ASPIRE Scholarship, and the Latham and Watkins Award in Technology and Law.
+Three scholarships are also available to JD students interested in this area: the NYU Cyber Scholars Program, and the Latham and Watkins Award in Technology and Law.